michaeldyrynda/laravel-model-uuid/README.md

 }
 ```

 Whilst not recommended, if you _do_ choose to use a UUID as your primary model key (`id`), be sure to configure your model for this setup correctly.
 Not updating these properties will lead to Laravel attempting to convert your `id` column to an integer, which will be cast to `0`.
-When used in combination with [`laravel-efficient-uuid`](https://github.com/michaeldyrynda/laravel-efficient-uuid), this casting will result in a `Ramsey\Uuid\Exception\InvalidUuidStringException` being thrown.
+When used in combination with the `EfficientUuid` cast, this casting will result in a `Ramsey\Uuid\Exception\InvalidUuidStringException` being thrown.

 ```php
 <?php